 • Reducing recurrent psychiatric hospitalizations for patients at risk of readmission

-• Improving relationships between peers and their health care providers
+• Improving relationships between peers and their healthcare providers

 • Significantly increasing each peer’s ability to manage symptoms and reduce reliance on formal services while still achieving positive recovery outcomes